 Sometimes CSV is not enough.
-If you need invoice data in structured JSON for scripts, automations, or internal tooling, this page targets that exact use case.
+If you need invoice data in structured JSON for scripts, automations, or internal tooling, the paid path is the live API — and the browser demo is there if you want a quick fit check first.

 The point is to get from PDF to usable data quickly, not add another bloated admin ritual.